 The Gardener's Son

-The original screenplay, The Gardener's Son, is the tale of two families: the wealthy Greggs, who own the local cotton mill, and the McEvoys, a family of mill workers beset by misfortune.
+From the legendary Cormac McCarthy, author of Blood Meridian and winner of the Pulitzer Prize, The Gardener's Son is the tale of two families: one, owners of the local cotton mill, the other a family of mill workers beset by misfortune.

 Two years ago, Robert McEvoy was involved in an accident that led to the amputation of his leg.
 Consumed by bitterness and anger, he quit his job at the mill and fled.
 Now, news of his mother's terminal illness brings Robert home.
-What he finds on his return stokes the slow burning rage he carries within him, a fury that ultimately consumes both the McEvoys and the Greggs.
+What he finds on his return stokes the slow-burning rage he carries within him – a fury that may consume him . . .

 This taut, riveting drama was Cormac McCarthy's first written screenplay.
-Directed by Richard Pearce, it was produced as a two-hour film in 1976 and received two Emmy Award nominations.
-This is the first UK publication of the film script in book form.
+Directed by Richard Pearce, it was produced as a two-hour film in 1976 for the PBS series Visions.

 The Gardener's Son . . . refuses to send us off to bed secure in the knowledge that everything in this life has a defined beginning, middle and end . . . evoked with almost poetic vividness . . .
 The result is strangely haunting . . . a memorable portrait of another place in another time